-Jay Butler focuses his scholarship and teaching on international law, corporations and contracts.
-He previously served on the faculty at William & Mary Law School and was the Kellis E. Parker Teaching Fellow at Columbia Law School.
-He has taught as a visitor at Yale Law School and George Washington University Law School, in addition to UVA before he joined the faculty full time.
+Jay Butler focuses his scholarship and teaching on corporate social responsibility, contracts and international law.
+Butler joined the law faculty at the University of Virginia in 2021 after a faculty appointment at William & Mary Law School.
+He has been the Kellis E. Parker Teaching Fellow at Columbia Law School and taught as a visitor at Yale Law School, George Washington University Law School and Virginia.
+He serves as director of the John W. Glynn Jr. Law & Business Program.

-Butler earned a B.A. in history magna cum laude with highest honors from Harvard University, where he was inducted into Phi Beta Kappa.
-He was then selected as a Rhodes Scholar and earned a B.A. in jurisprudence from Oxford University.
-He graduated with his J.D. degree from Yale Law School.
-After law school, Butler served as a law clerk to Judges Hisashi Owada and Giorgio Gaja of the International Court of Justice and worked as a legal adviser to the Government of Japan.
-He is also a member of the New York Bar.
+After graduating from Harvard University with a B.A. in history (magna cum laude; Phi Beta Kappa inductee), Butler was selected as a Rhodes Scholar and earned a B.A. in jurisprudence from the University of Oxford.
+He graduated with his J.D. from Yale Law School.
+Butler served as a law clerk to Judges Hisashi Owada and Giorgio Gaja of the International Court of Justice immediately after law school and worked as a legal adviser to the government of Japan.

 Butler is a member of the New York State Bar.